glisak/Rhetos-wiki/Development-Environment-Setup.md

 ## Get Rhetos server binaries

-Inside your application's development folder, create a subfolder named "<MyApplicationName>RhetosServer" or "RhetosServer", where the Rhetos server binaries will be placed.
+Inside your application's development folder, create a subfolder named "&lt;MyApplicationName&gt;RhetosServer" or "RhetosServer", where the Rhetos server binaries will be placed.
 The following documentation will refer to this folder as "RhetosServer folder".

 Option A: Download the zip file for selected release version from <https://github.com/Rhetos/Rhetos/releases>.